nsrk-2402/aws-splunk-ec2-project/README.md

 ```bash
 index= "<index_name>" (the one we configured in inputs.conf file in forwarder)
 ```
+ - Replace <index_name> with the index we created earlier.

 ### 4. Observe Logs being forwarded from the instance running splunk forwarder.